yeasy/learning_pickleball/02_fitness_en.md

 ## Physical Training

 The physical attributes required for most ball sports mainly include strength (explosive power and endurance), speed and accuracy.
+The training volume should be adjusted according to the physical state.

 ### Strength Training

 * Kick the ground, turn the waist and swing the arms, 20 sets each, 3 sets;
 * Squat against the wall, 2 minutes each group, 3 groups;
 * Squatting without a wall, 1 minute each group, 3 groups;
-* Squat and jump up, 1 minute each set, 3 sets;
+* Squat and up, 10 times, 3 sets;
+* Alternate leg lunges, 10 times, 3 sets;
-* Squat and move horizontal, 10 reps, 3 sets;
+* Squat and move horizontal, 10 times, 3 sets;
-* Squat take-off to lunges, 20 reps, 3 sets;
+* Squat take-off to lunges, 20 times, 3 sets;
+* Plank, 1 minute each set, 3 sets;
+* Squat and up using one leg, 10 times, 3 sets;

 ### Speed training
 * Hit the ball continously to the wall without landing, 1 minute each set, 3 sets;